oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### Matching edges in any direction

-Any-directional edges match edges in the graph no matter if they are incoming, outgoing, or undirected.
+Any-directional edges match edges in the graph no matter if they are incoming or outgoing.

 An example query with two any-directional edges is: